edgexfoundry/edgex-docs/docs_src/design/adr/application/0025-Record-and-Replay.md

 - [Record and Replay UCR](https://docs.edgexfoundry.org/2.3/design/ucr/Record-and-Replay/)

 ## Context
 This design involves creating a new Application Service that is responsible for the requirements in the above referenced UCR.
-This new Application Service will go above and beyond that of a normal Application Service,  thus it is architecturally significant.
+This ADR is create as a means of formal design review.

 ## Proposed Design
 A new Application Service will be created with a RESTful API to handle the Record, Replay, Export and Import capabilities.
 The service will not create or start a Functions Pipeline on start-up as normally done in Application Services.
 It will wait until the Record request has been received.
 Once the recording is complete the Functions Pipeline will be stopped.